Skip to main content

 These impurities are byproducts of the chemical synthesis process, molecular fragments like deletion sequences (where an amino acid is missing) or insertion sequences (where an extra one has been added).
 There might also be residual chemicals from the manufacturing process itself.
 When you introduce a low-purity formulation into your body, you are flooding that intricate postal system with a mix of correct letters, illegible letters, and letters addressed to the wrong department entirely.

-The acts as the vigilant security and quality control division for this entire operation.
+The immune system acts as the vigilant security and quality control division for this entire operation.
 Its primary mandate is to distinguish “self” (your body’s own cells and molecules) from “non-self” (invaders like viruses, bacteria, and foreign materials).
 It maintains a meticulous molecular inventory of every protein and peptide that belongs in your system.

 When a foreign entity is detected, this security force mounts a defensive response.
 This is a healthy, protective, and life-sustaining process.
 The challenge arises when this system of recognition becomes confused.
 An autoimmune condition is a state where the body’s own immune system mistakenly identifies its own healthy tissues and organs as foreign invaders and begins to attack them.
 It is a case of friendly fire, a devastating misidentification that turns a protective force into a destructive one.